-The Company assesses impairment based on expected credit loss (ECL) model to the following:
+The Company assesses impairment based on

-(a) Financial assets at amortised cost

-(b) Financial assets measured at fair value through Other Comprehensive Income
+- (a) Financial assets at amortised cost - (b) Financial assets measured at fair value through Other Comprehensive Income

 The Company follows 'simplified approach' for recognition of impairment loss allowance.
 The application of simplified approach does not require the Company to track changes in credit risk.
 Rather, it recognises impairment loss allowance based on lifetime ECLs at each reporting date, right from its initial recognition.